Odessa Grady Clay: Final years

 Clay's husband died in 1990.
-Odessa Clay died of heart failure on August 20, 1994 at Hurstbourne Health Center, a nursing home in the Louisville, Kentucky area.
+Odessa Clay died of heart failure on August 20, 1994, aged 77, at Hurstbourne Health Center, a nursing home in the Louisville, Kentucky, area.
 She had been disabled by a stroke since February 1994.
-Her body was buried in a grave alongside her husband in Green Meadows Memorial Cemetery, in Louisville.

 Odessa Clay appeared as herself in the film documentaries Muhammad Ali: The Whole Story (1996) and When We Were Kings (1996).
 In the 1977 film The Greatest, Odessa Clay was portrayed by Dorothy Meyer, and in the 2001 film Ali she was portrayed by Candy Ann Brown.